Understanding the Value of a Dollar: How Should You Teach Your Children About Saving Money?

-Teaching kids about the importance of saving gives them a solid financial foundation for the future
+Teaching your children about the importance of saving money now can give them a solid financial foundation for their future

 - Practice what you preach.